alt3/cakebox/docs/sources/tutorials/connecting-your-github-ssh-key.md

 To verify Putty forwarding is working as expected login to your box using Putty and run ``ssh-add -l``.
 It should list the exact same fingerprint.

+> **Note:** because Pageant does not forward keys to existing Putty connections
+> you might have to create a new Putty connection to see your key appear.